 Some psychiatric medications take more than two weeks to be effective.
 Please keep this in mind when you are evaluating the results of a new medication regimen.
 Our doctors are here to work with you in making these decisions.
 We encourage you to communicate any side effects or concerns you may have about your medications.

 West Grove Clinic offers both Suboxone and Vivitrol services.

-West Grove Clinic is is proud to be the home of providers with various modality specialities including: Dialectal Behavior Therapy (DBT), Cognitive Behavior Therapy (CBT), relationship counseling, trauma informed care, EMDR, art based therapy, Qigong, and addiction.
+West Grove Clinic is proud to be the home of providers with various modality specialities including: Dialectal Behavior Therapy (DBT), Cognitive Behavior Therapy (CBT), relationship counseling, trauma informed care, EMDR, art based therapy, Qigong, and addiction services.

 West Grove Clinic offers a holistic and team integrated approach, which allows us to provide optimal treatment for our clients.
 Clients will have the opportunity for medication management, individual and group therapy, as well as holistics.
 West Grove integrates holistics because this approach helps client regain self-care, body awareness, thought awareness, relaxation, and a different outlet to express themselves.

 The primary goal of our IOP is to establish and maintain sobriety for clients to build a healthy and sober lifestyle.
 Topics covered in IOP to achieve this include: